asterioss/Push_Notifications_App/README.md

 ```[x] Received 22, 56, 22```

-(Received client_id, category_id, product_id, the specific client is interested for the specific product of the category).
+(Received client_id, category_id, product_id, where the specific client is interested for the specific product of the category)
 6. Open and run the project in Android Studio

 ## Use of the application